xrdocs/telemetry/_tutorials/2017-05-08-pipeline-with-grpc.md

 Wait for ^C to shutdown
 ```

+If you don't want to have to manually enter the username and password each time you run Pipeline, check out the section below on [secure password storage in pipeline](#secure-passwords).
+{: .notice--warning}

-Pipeline will connect to the router and the router will stream the telemetry data in Sub3 back to pipeline.
-To verify that the connection is established, check that the subscription Destination Group State is Active:
+To verify that the connection is established, check that the subscription Destination Group State is Active.
+Also note that the Destination Group Id has been dynamically created (since we don't configure a destination-group on the router for dial-in) and beings with "DialIn_."

 ```
 RP/0/RP0/CPU0:SunC#show telemetry model sub Sub3